versionize/versionize/README.md

         "section": "🚀 Performance",
         "hidden": false
       }
-    ]
+    ],
+    "otherSection": "Miscellaneous"
   }
 }
 ```

-Because `IncludeAllCommits` is true and the _fix_ section is hidden, fix commits will appear in the a section titled "Other".
+Because `includeAllCommits` is true and the _fix_ section is hidden, fix commits will appear in a section titled "Miscellaneous" (as specified by `otherSection`).
+If `otherSection` is not specified, it defaults to "Other".

 ## Developing